dragoncoder047/blog/aaaa/electronics/change.md

 The only thing that I do not like is that the Roboraptor can't be programmed.
 And for a programmer and computer geek like me, that is the most annoying thing ever.

 I had opened it up to try to fix the problem, and unfortunately.
 I couldn't.
-But while I had the Roboraptor in pieces on my workbench, I noticed that the motor mechanism is stupid simple: while I expected [standard servos](https://www.sparkfun.com/products/11884) or some similar kind of closed-loop control, it was actually open-loop, just a cheap [TT gearmotor](https://www.adafruit.com/product/3777) and some return springs to bring the motor back to center when power was turned off, a "poor man's servo" of sorts.
+But while I had the Roboraptor in pieces on my workbench, I noticed that the motor mechanism is stupid simple: while I expected standard servos or some similar kind of closed-loop control, it was actually open-loop, just a cheap 96:1 gearmotor and some return springs to bring the motor back to center when power was turned off, a "poor man's servo" of sorts.
 This mechanism is incredibly wasteful of batteries -- the motor must be stalled and drawing maximum current to maintain any position other than middle -- and so I wanted to fix that, too.

-From Sparkfun I ordered an [ESP32 Thing Plus C](https://www.sparkfun.com/products/18018) and a bunch of [ATtiny85s](https://www.sparkfun.com/products/9378), plus supporting components, and my idea is to use the ESP32 as the main processor and "talk" to all the ATtiny85s uing I^2^C. The ATtiny85s would handle tasks that must be continuously monitored (such as watching the encoders' positions and turning the motors on when they're not where they're supposed to be) that, if done on the ESP32, would at best cause the otherwise fast ESP32 to bog down under a ton of interrupts, and at worst causing janky audio sounds and glitching.
+From Sparkfun I ordered an [ESP32 Thing Plus C](https://www.sparkfun.com/products/18018) and a bunch of [ATtiny85s](https://www.sparkfun.com/products/9378), plus supporting components, and my idea is to use the ESP32 as the main processor and "talk" to all the ATtiny85s using I^2^C. The ATtiny85s would handle tasks that must be continuously monitored (such as watching the encoders' positions and turning the motors on when they're not where they're supposed to be) that, if done on the ESP32, would at best cause the otherwise fast ESP32 to bog down under a ton of interrupts, and at worst cause janky audio sounds and glitching.

 I also ordered an [I^2^S DAC](https://www.sparkfun.com/products/14809) so I can play dragon sound effects from the ESP32.
 I also found [three](https://github.com/pschatzmann/arduino-SAM) [text-to-speech](https://github.com/pschatzmann/TTS) [libraries](https://github.com/pschatzmann/arduino-flite) that I could add to the ESP32, as well as a [tiny Lisp interpreter](http://www.ulisp.com/show?3TQF) that I could use as a scripting language.